 - Support and buy from brands that can tell you information about their supply chain.

-- Head onto our Transparency values products page on Ethi to browse through clothing that have been made with transparency.
+- Head onto our Transparency values products page on Ethi to browse through clothing that has been made with transparency.

 A Final Note: